Kiln Maintenance Guide: Tips for Top Performance

 Make sure your kiln is positioned on a level and steady surface to prevent stress on the kiln bricks, which can cause them to crack over time.
 Don’t place your Kiln on the ground.
 The kiln should be placed on a Kiln Stand or even cinder blocks.

-Keeping your Kiln out of the outdoor element will extend the life of your kiln.
+Keeping your Kiln out of the outdoor elements will extend the life of your kiln.
 Especially electric kilns, they should always be in a sheltered area.
 If the gas kiln is outside, it should be covered when not in use.

 It’s important to keep the firing area around the kiln clean.
 You will want to make sure nothing piles up around your kiln, especially any flammable or combustible materials.

-Now that I covered your basic Kiln maintenance let’s take a look at the maintenance involved with Gas and Electric Kilns.
+Now that I covered your basic Kiln maintenance, let’s take a look at the maintenance involved with Gas and Electric Kilns.

 Electric Kiln Maintenance

 Electric kilns require regular maintenance to ensure they are working efficiently and safely.
-The maintenance involves several tasks, including Inspecting the elements, relays, switches, control box, plug, and LED screen.
+The maintenance involves several tasks, including inspecting the elements, relays, switches, control box, plug, and LED screen.

 Inspecting the Kiln Elements